mikerhodes/toykv/README.md

 - Simple compaction strategy --- compact everything in one go to a single multi-file sorted run.
 Fine for databases of up to a few GB.
 Compaction doesn't block reads or writes.
+- Blocks have an [xxhash] checksum to ensure data integrity.
 - It's thread-safe.
 - It's relatively efficient with file access.
 - It uses bloom filters to avoid reading sstables it doesn't need to.